 - Ammonium phosphates are becoming increasingly important as a source of available P2O5.
 P2O5 is somewhat higher in ammonium phosphates than in triple superphosphate.

 - Mainly used as a solid fertilizer but can also be utilized in solution.

 - Used as components of intumescent paints and mastics where they function as an acid catalyst.

-- Used in paints which pentaerythritol as the carbonific component and melamine as the specific compound.
+- Used in paints in which pentaerythritol is the carbonific component and melamine is the specific compound.